 They also state (here for reference) that if you are to be physically on a leaning ladder for more than 30 minutes at a time then a ladder shouldn’t be the way to go (scaffolding would be better).
 So take regular breaks.

-So if you are going to cut your hedges 2 to 3 times a year then you should hire out good quality tripod ladders or invest in some ladders that will stand strong for many years.
+So if you are going to cut your hedges 2 to 3 times a year then you should hire out good quality ladders like these Henchman tripod ladders or invest in some ladders that will stand strong for many years.
+Tripod ladders are pretty some of the best hedge cutting ladders.
+More so when the feet are adjustable.

-What are the main points to consider when buying hedge cutting ladders?
+What are the main points to consider when buying high hedge cutting ladders?

 - Uneven ground – not every garden is super flat so you need to adjust at least one leg to account for this.